 The Assigned Load Date of a vessel at a second Load Port will lose priority if, during loading at the first Port Terminal, the vessel is delayed due to the customer’s fault, including but not limited to, the customer’s vessel being late, the customer’s failure to accumulate sufficient cargo tonnage at the first Port Terminal, failure of the customer’s vessel to pass relevant marine, AQIS and any other survey required by regulation.

-Should priority at a second Load Port be lost due to circumstances noted in Part C clause 24.3, GrainCorp will review the original Booked Elevation Capacity and will allocate a new Assigned Load Date in the chronological order in which the CNA was originally received, taking into account other Elevation Capacity booking(s) previously accepted by GrainCorp that appear as ‘accepted’ on the GrainCorp Shipping Stem and the sufficiency of capacity to receive and handle the customer’s grain.
+Should priority at a second Load Port be lost due to circumstances noted in clause 20.3, GrainCorp will review the original Booked Elevation Capacity and will allocate a new Assigned Load Date in the chronological order in which the CNA was originally received, taking into account other Elevation Capacity booking(s) previously accepted by GrainCorp that appear as ‘accepted’ on the GrainCorp Shipping Stem and the sufficiency of capacity to receive and handle the customer’s grain.

 Cargo Assembly Planning – Site Assembly Plan

-The customer will work with GrainCorp Logistics and will be required to compile the detailed content of a Site Assembly Plan (SAP) prior to commencement of accumulation of a cargo tonnage at the nominated Port Terminal at any time from the date on which the customer is notified of its Assigned Load Date (Part C clause 9), up to, but no later than, and twenty-eight days (28) before the Assigned Load Date (Part C clause 16).
+The customer will work with GrainCorp Logistics and will be required to compile the detailed content of a Site Assembly Plan (SAP) prior to commencement of accumulation of a cargo tonnage at the nominated Port Terminal at any time from the date on which the customer is notified of its Assigned Load Date (clause 5), up to, but no later than, and twenty-eight days (28) before the Assigned Load Date (clause13).

-Should a customer fail to comply with this minimum notice period, the customer will forfeit their Booked Elevation Capacity and Booking Fee (Part C clause 9.7).
+Should a customer fail to comply with this minimum notice period, the customer will forfeit their Booked Elevation Capacity and Booking Fee (clause 5.7).

 The Site Assembly Plan will contain details of,